Mariah Carey (album): Critical reception

+Initial

-Upon release of Mariah Carey, music critics universally praised Carey's vocal ability.
+Mariah Carey received mixed reviews.
+Upon release, music critics universally praised Carey's vocal ability.
 However, reviewers were more critical of the album's lyrics and production, reporting that her material lacked a distinct musical identity.

-In a contemporary review, Entertainment Weekly wrote that Carey possessed an "astonishing vocal range and high ideals", but criticized the album's lyrical content.
+In a 1990 review, Entertainment Weekly wrote that Carey possessed an "astonishing vocal range and high ideals", but criticized the album's lyrical content.
 Robert Christgau was more critical in The Village Voice, unenthusiastically touching on the opera roots of Carey's mother while finding much of the material clueless about its love themes.
 Jan DeKnock from the Chicago Tribune was more impressed by the album, finding it abundant with "sparkling tracks" that showcase Carey's songwriting and production talents, particularly "Vanishing".
 Among the more mixed reviews, some critics found she was "all voice, no substance".

 Mariah Carey was nominated for the 1991 Grammy Award for Album of the Year, while "Vision of Love" received nominations in the categories of Song of the Year, Record of the Year and Best Female Pop Vocal Performance.
 Carey won for Best Female Pop Vocal Performance and also received the award for Best New Artist.